-As we journey into the pristine heart of the Frank Church, each day brings new discoveries: exciting rapids like Salmon Falls, Big Mallard and Growler, historical sites such as Buckskin Bill’s homestead and Jim Moore’s place (maybe you’ll find the fortune he buried in the hillside!), and the much anticipated Barth Hot Springs.
-Avid hikers may enjoy a challenging climb to Rabbit Point, where the beautiful views are well worth the effort of getting there.
+As we journey into the pristine heart of the Frank Church Wilderness, each day brings new discoveries: exciting rapids like Five Mile, Big Mallard and Elkhorn, historical sites such as Buckskin Bill’s homestead and Jim Moore’s place (maybe you’ll find the fortune he buried in the hillside!), and perhaps a stop and short climb to Barth Hot Springs or a peaceful hike to the Yew Grove.
 The fishing is excellent during these days, and on trips in July and August, warm air and water temperatures encourage frequent refreshing dips in the river.

 Our last two days on the Main Salmon parallel the Forest Service road, and we share our river canyon with a gravel road for one day and the highway for a day—a small concession.
 There’s a great swimming hole near French Creek, and some of the river’s best rapids, including Ruby, Lake Creek, Lightning Creek, Chair Creek, and Fiddle Creek.

 We’ve now reached the Lower Salmon River.
 A significant difference is the water temperature—the river is much warmer here on the Lower, and those of us ready to test it out can swim through Rollercoaster rapid, which marks our entrance to Green Canyon.
 We’ll stop to visit some ancient pictographs, and then continue the whitewater action with rapids like Wright-way, Demon’s Drop, and Pine Bar rapids.

 As we float along the river, we’ll keep an eye out for the wildlife that inhabits the canyon.
 Golden eagles, ospreys, and river otters make frequent appearances; if we’re lucky, we might also see beavers, cougars, and Rocky Mountain bighorn sheep.